 4. The wrong kinds of omega 3

-DHA & EPA are the ones that pack most of the important benefits for our mind and body.
+DHA & EPA are the types that pack most of the important benefits for our mind and body.
 Most fish oils contain way more EPA than DHA, but the optimal ratio is 3:2.

 Turns out, over 70% of fish oil supplements aren't telling the truth about the levels of EPA or DHA on their labels!
 So it's important to buy a brand that actually backs up their claims with studies.
 (Don't worry, I'm getting to that part in a minute.)